Most writers focus on the wrong thing.

-Most writers are concerned with the wrong thing.
-They have a simple, misguided belief that holds them back from creating anything of real value.
-They mistakenly believe that what they write about is more important than how they write.
+They have a simple, but dangerous, belief that holds them back from creating something of real value.
+What is it?
+They believe that what they write about is more important than how they write.

 “What’s it about?”